Our publication ethics and publication malpractice statement is based on adherence to:

 Ethics

 All research must have been approved by an appropriate research ethics committee or institutional review board (IRB).
-The Editors will seek assurances that all research has been approved by an appropriate ethics committee and ethics approval numbers will be requested.
+The Editors will seek assurances that all research has been approved by an appropriate ethics committee and ethics approval numbers and acceptance date will be requested.

 If any authors are unhappy with the decision on their article they may appeal to the Editorial Office giving a reason why they feel the decision was incorrect.
 Any appeal will be reviewed by the Editor-in-Chief and one more editor with expertise on the topic and a final decision will be made.
 Please note that authors may only appeal once.

-- Double-blind peer reviewers are requested to report on the ethical aspects of the manuscript they are allocated to review and are requested to report also on the novelty, the impact, the statistical analysis, references and potential conflicts of interest that either the author or reviewer may have.
+Peer review is the critical assessment of manuscripts.
+All articles submitted to Public Health and Toxicology undergo double-blind peer review.
+Any manuscripts received for review are and must be treated as confidential documents.
+Reviewers are requested to report on the ethical aspects of the manuscript they are allocated to review and are requested to report also on the novelty, the impact, the statistical analysis, references and potential conflicts of interest.
+The Editorial Office reserves the right to handle the peer review process.

-- All published manuscripts have a specific provenance and peer review tab (commissioned vs non-commissioned; internally vs externally peer-reviewed) next to the manuscript's acknowledgements.
+All published manuscripts have a specific provenance and peer review tab (commissioned vs non-commissioned; internally vs externally peer-reviewed) within the published article.